wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

 1. View my install script at:

-   <pre><strong><a target="_blank" href="https://github.com/wilsonmar/snakeeyes/blob/master/install-bsawf.sh">https://github.com/wilsonmar/snakeeyes/blob/master/install-bsawf.sh</a>
+   <pre><strong><a target="_blank" href="https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/bash/install-bsawf.sh">https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/bash/install-bsawf.sh</a>
    </strong></pre>

-   Each feature of the script is <a target="_blank" href="https://wilsonmar.github.io/install-scripts">explained in my blog article on install scripts</a>.
+   Each feature of the script is <a target="_blank" href="https://wilsonmar.github.io/bash-scripts">explained in my blog article on bash install scripts</a>.
 My scripts makes use of "feature flags" specified in calling parameters.

 1. To execute the script yourself, first put it in your Clipboard by <strong>triple-clicking</strong> "bash" in this command, then select copy:

-   <pre><strong>bash -c "$(curl -fsSL https://raw.GitHubusercontent.com/wilsonmar/snakeeyes/master/install-bsawf.sh)" -v -U -D -a -o
+   <pre><strong>bash -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/bash/install-bsawf.sh)" -v -U -D -a -o
    </strong></pre>

 1. Open a Terminal on your terminal, click on the cursor, and keypress <strong>command+V</strong> to paste from Clipboard:

+   docker-compose installs these instances:

+   * worker_1
+   * celery_1
+   * redis_1
+   * progres_1
+   <br /><br />

-   The script should install everything needed.
-It ends with a message like these:
+   The script ends with a message like these:

    <pre>worker_1   | [202X-mm-dd 04:59:42,036: INFO/Beat] beat: Starting...
    </pre>